-Laos, land of a million elephants, is a country that moves to its own measure of time.
-Life flows along at a languid pace which mirrors the waters of the Mekong River that flows through the country.
-Towns are less hectic than elsewhere in Asia and the countryside is a rare combination of beauty and tranquillity.
+Laos, the land of a million elephants, is a country that moves to its measure of time.
+Life flows along at a languid pace that mirrors the Mekong River’s waters that flows through the country.
+Towns are less hectic than elsewhere in Asia, and the countryside is a rare combination of beauty and tranquillity.

-Laos remained largely hidden to the rest of the world for much for the 20th Century.
+Laos remained primarily hidden from the rest of the world for much of the 20th Century.
 Visitors today encounter an unfussed society with a strong spiritual tradition where the cacophonies of the modern world seem irrelevant.